deBubz/StudyNotes/Uni/y1s2/DBFundamentals/a1/partC.md

 ## I. Revised Business Rules and Assumption

 1. **User BR**
    - *1.1* Each User should be able to store multiple delivery address in their account.
+Each Address entry are uniquely identified by a combination of a unique key plus the user's key.
    - *1.2* Each User should be able to store multiple payment methods in their account wether its a paypal account or through a creditcard.
+Each Payment methods are uniquely identified by a combination of a unique key plus the user's key.
-   - *1.3* Each users will need to have a Unique Email, but for security and privacy reasons an auto generated UniqueID will be used to identify each users instead of the emails.
+   - *1.3* Each users will need to provide an unique Email, but for security and privacy reasons an auto generated UniqueID will be used to identify each users instead of the emails.
    - *1.4* When signing up, users will only be asked to enter an email, their name and set up a password for the account.
    - *1.5* When signing up, If the email already exist in the database, the user will be prompt to sign in with a matching password for the account
-   - *1.6* Users could become delivery driver to deliver orders if they want to.
+   - *1.6* Users could become delivery driver to deliver order if they want to.
+The time when the food is picked up and the time delivered to ensure the package arrived as promised
    - *1.7* Current Users can refer the Deliveroo service to their friends and families to get a reference discounts on the service.
 2. **Restaurants BR**
-   - *2.1* The list of restaurants a user could order from is based on the distance
+   - *2.1* The list of restaurants a user could order from is based on the distance and for drivers to pickup orders
    - *2.2* The list of restaurants should be able to be filtered by cuisine type
+   - *2.3* Each Restaurant will be given a unique identifier key and  also need to provide the contact details of the owner
+   - *2.4* Restaurants need to provide Price, Name and an image of every single dish they provide.
+Each meal/dish/ offered product is identified using a given unique key and the restaurant's key.
 3. **Menu BR**
    - *3.1* Each restaurants are able to offer multiple different meals and the meals are speparated into different categories set by the restaurant owner.
    - *3.2* users should be able to customise their meals with more than one options(size, extra toppings) if they wish to.
+Each Option will be given their own unique key.
+Selecting an option may modify the cost of the meal.
 4. **Ordering BR**
    - *4.1* For logistics reasons and to keep delivery cost low, each order should only contain meals from 1 restaurant.
+Each order would also be only for 1 user.
-   -* 4.2* Users should be able to order multiple different meals per order.
+   - *4.2* Order records contain the date of the order is made, and its status.
+Users should also be able to order multiple different meals per order.
-   - *4.3* users should be able to view and edit details such as delivery address and payment method before confirming the order.
+   - *4.3* Each order will need to store the inital date when the order starts.
+Users should also be able to view and edit details such as delivery address and payment method before confirming the order.
    - *4.4* If a user did not provide a delivery address/ payment method before ordering, they will be promt to provide them before checking out.
    - *4.5* users should be able to add promotional code for discounts for their order.
    - *4.6* Each order can not have more than one promo code applied.
+   - *4.7* Each PromoCode are only applicable in a certain period and the code can either give a percentage or a flat rate discount

 ## II.
 Revised ERD